stashed/stash/docs/concepts/crds/repository.md

 - **status.snapshotCount**
 `status.SnapshotCount` shows the number of snapshots stored in the Repository.

-- **status.snapshotRemovedOnLastCleanup**
+- **status.snapshotsRemovedOnLastCleanup**
-`status.snapshotRemovedOnLastCleanup` shows the number of old snapshots that has been cleaned up according to retention policy on last backup session.
+`status.snapshotsRemovedOnLastCleanup` shows the number of old snapshots that has been cleaned up according to retention policy on last backup session.

 ## Deleting Repository